FIameCaster/prism-code-editor/readme.md

 ### Advanced styling

-If you're not using any of the setups, the styles aren't scoped using an iframe or shadow DOM, which makes them easy to change.
-If you want to change color, background, font, line-height or similar, you can do it on `.prism-editor` with CSS.
+If you're not using any of the setups, the styles aren't scoped using a shadow root, which makes them easy to change.
+If you want to change color, background, font, line-height or similar, you can do it on `.prism-code-editor` with CSS.

-Default padding is `0.75em` on all sides.
-If you want to change it, you can use the custom property `--padding-inline` for left and right.
-Padding on the top and bottom can changed by changing margin-top/bottom on `.prism-editor-wrapper`.
+Default padding is `0.75em` left/right and `0.5em` top/bottom.
+If you want to change it, you can use the custom property `--padding-inline` for left/right.
+Padding top and bottom can changed by changing the margin on `.pce-wrapper`.

-#### Conflicting styles

-If you have conflicting styles, but don't use any of the setups, create your own shadow root to put your editor inside.
-Then just import the CSS inline and append style elements to your shadow root.

 #### Creating a theme

-Prism themes will work to style the tokens, but nothing else.
-Great examples of how to create a theme can be found by looking at the [included themes](https://github.com/FIameCaster/prism-code-editor/tree/main/src/themes).
-These will show you almost everything you need to make a theme.
-Below is some additional information.
+It's likely that none of the themes perfectly fit your website.
+A great solution is to modify one of the [included themes](https://github.com/FIameCaster/prism-code-editor/tree/main/src/themes) to better suit your website.
+Alternatively, you can import one of the themes and override some of the styles in your on stylesheets.

+Below is some additional styling information:

-- `.code-line::before` will match a line number
+- `.pce-line::before` will match a line number
-- `.code-line.active-line` matches the line with the cursor
+- `.pce-line.active-line` matches the line with the cursor
-- `.code-line.match-highlight` matches the line with the active search match
-- `.prism-editor::before` is the background of the line numbers
+- `.prism-code-editor::before` is the background for the line numbers
-- The variable `--number-spacing` is the spacing to the right of the line numbers which defaults to 0.75em
+- The variable `--number-spacing` is the spacing to the right of the line numbers which defaults to `0.75em`

 ## Language specific behavior

-By default, automatic indentation, toggling comments and automatic closing of tags won't work.
+If you're not using the setups, automatic indentation, toggling comments, and automatic closing of tags won't work.
 You'll need to import the behavior or define it yourself.

 ```javascript
 import "prism-code-editor/languages/clike"